 Upgrading Performance Center projects to ALM 12.60 (pre-installation)

-To work with projects from an earlier version of LoadRunner Enterprise (Performance Center), you first need to upgrade your projects to Performance Center 12.6x (ALM 12.60) before you can migrate them to LoadRunner Enterprise.
+To work with Performance Center/ALM projects in LoadRunner Enterprise, you first need to upgrade your projects to Performance Center (ALM 12.60) before you can migrate them to LoadRunner Enterprise.

 For details on upgrading Performance Center projects to ALM 12.60, see the Project migration pre-installation activities section in the LoadRunner Enterprise Installation Guide.